openenergymonitor/learn/view/sustainable-energy/energy/energy-use-in-context.md

 A BT Home Hub uses 10W while fully on and 7W in power saver.<br>Assuming the average power is 9W.<br>(9W x 24 x 3600) / 3600000 = 0.216 kWh

 **22 miles on an electric bike: 0.26 kWh**<br>
 With a generous electric assist level removing most of the work out of climbing hills an electric bike can achieve around 12 Wh/mile (83 miles/kWh).
-Traveling the average daily household milage of 22 miles on an ebike adds up to 22 x 0.012kWh/mile = 0.26 kWh/d.
+Traveling the average daily household mileage of 22 miles on an ebike adds up to 22 x 0.012kWh/mile = 0.26 kWh/d.

 **Laptop: 0.29 kWh**<br>
 A dell XPS battery has a designed capacity of 47.3 Wh.